Anshika-Paliwal/Anshika-Paliwal/README.md

 👀 I’m Interested in Frontend Web Development.

-🌱 Currently learning React and recently developed interest in writing technical blogs.
+🌱 Currently learning React Native(iOS and Android App Dev.) and recently developed interest in writing technical blogs.

 🙃 Looking to collaborate on Dev. related opportunities.